-The payment of compensation shall be undertaken by the Administration of the country of origin except in the cases indicated in Article 20, Section 1, third sub-para, where payment is made by the Postal Administration of the country of destination.
-The paying office retains the right to make a claim against the Administration responsible.
+The payment of compensation shall be undertaken by the Administration of the country of origin, except in the cases indicated in Article 20 Section 1, third subparagraph where payment is made by the Postal Administration of the country of destination.
+The paying Administration retains the right to make a claim against the Administration responsible.